Loakes Park

-Loakes Park was the home of Wycombe Wanderers Football Club from 1895 to 1990.
-It was located next to Wycombe General Hospital in the centre of High Wycombe, England.
-The ground was donated to the club by Frank Adams, a former Wanderers player who had bought the freehold on the ground from Lord Carrington in 1945.
-The club's present ground, Adams Park, was named in honour of Frank Adams.
+Loakes Park was a football ground in High Wycombe, Buckinghamshire, and served as the home of Wycombe Wanderers F.C. from 1895 until 1990.
+Located beside Wycombe General Hospital, the ground was donated to the club by former player Frank Adams, who purchased the freehold from Lord Carrington in 1945.
+Wycombe Wanderers moved to Adams Park for the 1990–91 season, with the new stadium named in Adams’ honour.